LiskHQ/lsk-faucet/README.md

 ### Configuration
 Below is a list of environment variables that can be configured.

-- `WEB3_PROVIDER`: RPC Endpoint to connect with the network.
+- `WEB3_PROVIDER`: RPC Endpoint to connect with the network node.
 - `PRIVATE_KEY`: Private key hex to fund user requests with.
 - `KEYSTORE`: Keystore file to fund user requests with.
 - `HCAPTCHA_SITEKEY`: hCaptcha sitekey.
 - `HCAPTCHA_SECRET`: hCaptcha secret.
-- `ERC20_TOKEN_ADDRESS`: Contract address of ERC20 token on the above mentioned network, defaults to Lisk L2 token address.
+- `ERC20_TOKEN_ADDRESS`: Contract address of the ERC20 token on the configured network, defaults to contract address for Lisk ERC20 tokens on Lisk Sepolia.

 You can configure the funder by setting any of the following environment variable instead of command-line flags:
 ```bash